Ghosts (Siobhán Donaghy album): Critical reception

-Similarly, BBC called Ghosts a "veritable work of art", saying it has a "far stronger identity" than its predecessor and displays a "craftsmanship and an elegance to turn heads, win admirers and give Donaghy the spotlight she's long deserved."
-Their writer noted that Donaghy had quit the Sugababes prior to their commercial breakthrough, and that Revolution in Me had "underachieved massively.
-But now is the time for Siobhan Donaghy to shine, and if Ghosts can't help her do just that, we're all doomed."
-NME called the album a "not insignificant triumph", saying: "If 2003's quickly forgotten debut Revolution In Me took tentative steps towards remaking Donaghy as a future pop saviour, Ghosts delivers on that promise."
-They said that on the album, Donaghy "re-casts herself as the insouçiant, cut-glass-voiced heiress of eccentric English pop."
-The Scotsman praised Donaghy's vocals and listed the album as the release of the week, with their writer saying Ghosts was "As perfect as pop music gets in 2007, and the year's most welcome surprise package."
+Digital Spy said that in the context of the current pop climate, Ghosts was a "singularly unlikely triumph."
+Their writer elaborated: "Nobody else in 2007 is making records this bold, this big-hearted and this defiantly different."
+The BBC called it a work of art, saying it had a stronger sense of identity than its predecessor.
+They praised the songwriting and production in comparison to her debut, saying Ghosts displayed a "craftsmanship and an elegance to turn heads, win admirers and give Donaghy the spotlight she's long deserved."
+Their writer noted Donaghy had quit the Sugababes prior to their commercial breakthrough, and that Revolution in Me had "underachieved massively.
+But now is the time for [Donaghy] to shine, and if Ghosts can't help her do just that, we're all doomed."
+Similarly, NME called the album a "not insignificant triumph", saying it placed her in the position of being seen as the "insouciant, cut-glass-voiced heiress of eccentric English pop."
+Their writer went on to say: "If 2003's quickly forgotten debut Revolution In Me took tentative steps towards remaking Donaghy as a future pop saviour, Ghosts delivers on that promise."
+In a brief review, Marie Claire said Ghosts proved Donaghy was always the most talented member of the Sugababes.